-Not the least significant option for using the Internet of Things in Retail is to set up personalized advertising of your products for customers and use the Internet of things tools to display it when a potential buyer is near or already in the store.
-For example, advertising will work much more effectively if a prospective buyer receives a notification of a discount on a product that he viewed last night in the store’s catalogue right near the entrance to the store itself.
-89% of early-movers in retail gain increased insight into customer preferences and behaviors from the Internet of Things.
+A practical option for using the Internet of Things in retail is to set up personalized advertising of your products for customers and use the Internet of Things tools to display it when a potential buyer is near or already in the store.
+For example, advertising will work much more effectively if a prospective buyer receives a notification of a discount on a product that he viewed last night in the store’s catalog right near the entrance to the store itself.
+89% of early movers in retail gain increased insight into customer preferences and behaviors from the Internet of Things.

 We cannot fail to mention the first incredible breakthrough of Amazon Go.
 Using computer vision technology, deep learning algorithms, and sensor fusion, Amazon Go created a prototype of stores of the future.
-Why tell, if you can look at this miracle of using IoT in retail.
+Words aside, you can watch this miracle of using IoT in retail.

 Lowe’s is an American retail company specializing in home improvement.
 The store makes extensive use of top-notch technologies such as the Internet of Things and Augmented Reality.
-We have already told you how lowes expertly use In-Store AR Navigation.
-But they went even further and hired a robot that can help in two languages to find the right products, as well as store employees in the inventory process.
+More about AR in retail here.
+They went even further and hired a robot that can help in two languages to find the right products, as well as store employees in the inventory process.

-Delivery by drones is not the most popular, but very promising field of activity.
-With the right and consistent approach, you can become the first pioneers in this field.
-The wing company is the first to receive permission to deliver drones in Australia.
+Delivery by drones is an up-and-coming field of activity.
+With the right and consistent approach, you can become among the pioneers in this field.
+The Wing company was the first to receive permission to deliver with drones in Australia.